 Spedra is an erectile dysfunction medication.
 It contains the active substance avanafil, which helps men with erectile problems to gain and maintain an erection.
 Spedra tablets have to be taken 30 mins before intercourse.
-Like other erectile dysfunction drugs, Spedra only helps you get an erection when you are sexually stimulated.
+Like Viagra and other erectile dysfunction drugs, Spedra only helps you get an erection when you are sexually stimulated.
 It is a prescription only medication for adult men.

 |4 tablets||from £49|